(B) Significant Accounting policies

 i.
 Initial recognition and measurement

-The company's financial liabilities include trade and other payables, loans and borrowings including bank overdrafts.
+Financial liabilities include trade and other payables, loans, borrowings, and bank overdrafts.

 ii.
 Subsequent measurement